-The rosette was not stopped during the upcast when the Niskin bottles were closed.
+Typically, the rosette was not stopped during the upcast when the Niskin bottles were closed.
 To account for bottle flushing and timing offsets the CTD data associated with the Niskins were taken from -4.4 seconds before the closure based on matching CTD and water sample salinities in the top 300m where the vertical gradient of salinity is high.

 For further information see corresponding processing document in the DOC directory in folder "Individual Data Reports"